-The most widespread gnatcatcher in North America, the blue-gray gnatcatcher is an energetic bird that is often overlooked because it stays high in tree foliage, but birders who are experienced with birding by ear may hear these birds' distinct song and use those auditory clues to spot the birds in order to see their more distinct characteristics, including their tail flicking postures and aggressive foraging.
+The most widespread gnatcatcher in North America, the blue-gray gnatcatcher is an energetic bird but is often overlooked because it stays high in tree foliage.
+Birders who are experienced with birding by ear may hear these birds' distinct song and use those auditory clues to spot the birds in order to see their more distinct characteristics, including their tail flicking postures and aggressive foraging.
 Blue-gray gnatcatchers are classified in the bird family Polioptilidae along with more than a dozen other gnatcatcher and gnatwren species, and were formerly considered members of the Sylviidae family with babblers and parrotbills.
 There are many more interesting facts birders can discover about these exciting birds, including how to bring them right to the backyard.

-In summer, these small birds extend their breeding range further north and are found throughout California, Nevada and Utah in the west, and in the east they are seen in eastern and central Texas as well as throughout Oklahoma, eastern Kansas, Iowa, southern Wisconsin and throughout the eastern United States.
-Despite their extensive distribution, however, they are generally absent from the Great Plains region where there is no suitable woodland.
+In summer, these small birds extend their breeding range further north and are found throughout California, Nevada, and Utah in the west, and in the east they are seen in eastern and central Texas as well as throughout Oklahoma, eastern Kansas, Iowa, southern Wisconsin, and elsewhere in the eastern United States.
+Despite their extensive summer range, however, they are generally absent from the Great Plains region where there is no suitable woodland for safe nesting.

 In winter, these birds migrate slightly further south and can be found in western Mexico and into Central America as far south as western Honduras.
 They are also seen in Cuba and other parts of the Caribbean.

 The oval-shaped eggs are either pale blue or bluish-white and are speckled with dark spots.
 There are 3-5 eggs in each brood, and only one brood is raised each year, though a second brood may be raised in southern populations with longer breeding seasons.
-Both parents share incubation duties for 11-13 days, and after the altricial young hatch, both parents continue to care for the chicks for an additional 10-12 days until they are ready to leave the nest.
+Both parents share incubation duties for 11-13 days, and after the chicks hatch, both parents continue to care for the young birds for an additional 10-12 days until they are ready to leave the nest.

 Blue-gray gnatcatchers are not considered threatened or endangered, and in fact their range is expanding as climate change warms the northern parts of their range and makes more areas suitable for breeding.
 These birds will easily abandon their nests if disturbed, however, so it is important to protect nesting areas from interference or local populations can suffer.